-In 2017: Where helmet use was known, 39% of all motorcyclists killed were not wearing a helmet.
-NHTSA estimates that helmets saved the lives of 1.870 motorcyclists and that over 750 more lives in all states could have been saved if all motorcyclists had worn helmets.
-Motorcyclists with observed use of U.S. DOT compliant helmets was 87% in states with all-rider helmet laws, compared to only 44% in other states.
-There were 10 times as many unhelmeted fatalities (1,777) in states without a universal helmet law compared to the number of fatalities (170) in states with a universal helmet law.
-These states were nearly equivalent with respect to total resident populations.

-When crashes occur, motorcyclists need adequate head protection to prevent one of the leading causes of crash death and disability in America - head injuries.
-Studies have determined that helmets reduce head injuries without increased occurrence of spinal injuries in motorcycle crashes.
-NHTSA data shows that helmets reduce the chance of fatal injury by 37% for motorcycle operators and 41% for passengers.
-80% of Americans favor state laws requiring all motorcyclists to wear helmets.
+- In 2019, where helmet use was known, 39% of motorcyclists killed were not wearing a helmet. - The observed use rate of U.S. DOT compliant helmets among motorcyclists was nearly 90% in states with all-rider helmet laws, compared to only 56.5% in other states in 2019. - There were over nine times as many unhelmeted fatalities (1,682) in states without a universal helmet law compared to the number of fatalities (180) in states with a universal helmet law.
+These states were nearly equivalent with respect to total resident populations. - Studies have determined that helmets reduce head injuries without increased occurrence of spinal injuries in motorcycle crashes.
+Data shows that helmets reduce the chance of fatal injury by 37% for motorcycle operators and 41% for passengers. - Estimates show that helmets saved the lives of 1,870 motorcyclists and that over 750 more lives in all states could have been saved if all motorcyclists had worn helmets in 2017, the latest year for which data is available. - Eighty percent of Americans favor state laws requiring all motorcyclists to wear helmets.

-According to a 2012 GAO report, "laws requiring all motorcyclists to wear helmets are the only strategy proved to be effective in reducing motorcyclist fatalities."
+According to a 2012 Government Accountability Office (GAO) report, "laws requiring all motorcyclists to wear helmets are the only strategy proved to be effective in reducing motorcyclist fatalities."

-Today, only 19 states and DC require all motorcycle riders to use a helmet.
+Today, only 18 states and DC require all motorcycle riders to use a helmet.

-Twenty-eight states have laws that cover only some riders (i.e., up to age 18 or 21).
+Twenty-nine states have laws that cover only some riders (i.e., up to age 18 or 21).
 These age-specific laws are nearly impossible for police officers to enforce and result in much lower rates of helmet use.

 Three states (IL, IA and NH) have no motorcycle helmet use law.

-In 2018, there were attempts in nine states to repeal existing all-rider helmet laws, all of which were unsuccessful.
+In 2020, there were attempts in 10 states to repeal existing all-rider helmet laws.